Fluid Power Moves the World

 Learn More About the Industry!

 Fluid power is a workhorse of the U.S. economy—a cross-cutting technology of choice for dozens of industries and hundreds of applications.
-That’s one of the many conclusions in the new report, the 2021 NFPA Industry Brief, published by the National Fluid Power Association.
+That’s one of the many conclusions in the new report, the Fluid Power Industry Fact Sheet, published by the National Fluid Power Association.

-Learn more about the industry's size and scope, economic impact and where it's headed in this biennial report.
-Click the link below and fill out a short form to download the report.
+Learn more about the industry's size and scope, economic impact, and where it's headed in this updated fact sheet.
+Click the link below to download the report.